DSC04193 TH

 Down the steep woods I had only ever climbed up before, and then the long pastoral walk up the valley, cross to the left bank of the river and through woods, under the Anemone slab, through friendly La Fouly and the short stretch to the hamlet of Ferret.
 All the time greeting runners, checking times and distances, taking photos in the crystal-clear air of the day.

 But I had my instructions too, check this, check that.
 All part of a guidebook publisher’s life.
-The next day was to take the variant section to the farm at La Peule, high above the normal track, the route taken by yesterday’s runners had turned into a bog by the overnight storm that led to a series of helicopter rescues.
+The next day was to take the variant section to the farm at La Peule, high above the normal track.
 Then the long, steady climb to the Grand Col Ferret and meeting the first walkers of the day climbing from the Italian side.
 A group of young Israelis, carrying tents and big packs.
 Well done them.

 It was cold on the col, and steep down the Italian side.
 There was something wrong with my leg, on the outside of the knee.
 Probably I had rushed around too much exploring above Ferret the previous evening, or sat awkwardly on it to write.
 Likely helped by cumulative ups and downs in the previous weeks.
 It hurt like hell.
-No solution but to run it off, I am British, after all.
+No solution but to walk it off.
 And analgesics.

-Trekking down to Val Ferret and climbing up to the Grandes Jorasses
+Trekking down to Val Ferret and climbing up to incredible views opposite the Grandes Jorasses

-The drop to Val Ferret is now much eroded, perhaps one of the harder downhills.
-Sharp rocks poked out of the shale, the knee hurt, I wobbled.
-Not great.
-Then Elena, the magnificent refugio at the foot of the col. But I was too early for lunch, so onwards.
+The drop to Val Ferret is eroded in places and steep, perhaps one of the harder downhills.
+Then Elena, the magnificent rifugio at the foot of the col. But I was too early for lunch, so onwards.
 Down to the valley and then the climb to Rifugio Bonatti, directly facing the Grandes Jorasses: a great rifugio in a magnificent setting.
 It was full, but seemed to comfortably fit everyone in.

 • You get to meet different trekkers every night, unless you fall in with other clockwise trekkers.
 There is less chance to get to know fellow trekkers over the days, but more variety for sure.